wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_calling_and_invocation.md

 * `CALL.Request` is the ID from the original `CALL` request sent by the Caller to the Dealer.
 * `Details` is a dictionary with additional error details.
-* `Error` is an URI identifying the type of error as returned by the Callee to the Dealer.
+* `Error` is a URI identifying the type of error as returned by the Callee to the Dealer.
 * `Arguments` is a list containing the original error payload list as returned by the Callee to the Dealer.
 * `ArgumentsKw` is a dictionary containing the original error payload dictionary as returned by the Callee to the Dealer